1933 German Federal Elections

 As it turned out, the atmosphere of that session was so intimidating that the measure would have still passed even if all Communist and Social Democratic deputies had been present and voting.
 The provisions of the bill turned the Hitler government into a de facto legal dictatorship.

 Within four months, the other parties had been shuttered either by outright banning or Nazi terror, and Germany was firmly a one-party state.
-Although three more elections were held during the Nazi era, voters were presented with a single list of Nazis and guest candidates, and voting was not secret.
+During the Nazi era, there were three additional elections; however, voters only had access to a single list of Nazis and designated candidates, and the voting process was not private.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.